hugolynch/foxbox/README.md

 </h1>

 Discover hundreds of free book-exchange libraries throughout the city of Toronto in our crowdsourced, open-source map.
 We are currently in Beta.
-Email us your thoughts at <foxbox@urbanwild.to>.
+Email us your thoughts at <foxbox@opencommons.ca>.